opensearch-project/project-website/_community_members/jkowall.md

 redirect_from: '/authors/jonahkowall/'
 ---

-**Jonah Kowall** is current between jobs but is a computer scientist, and open-source maintainer of Jaeger as well as being a contributor to OpenSearch, OpenTelemetry.
+**Jonah Kowall** is currently between jobs but is a computer scientist, and open-source maintainer of Jaeger as well as being a contributor to OpenSearch, OpenTelemetry.
 Jonah is also on the OpenSearch Advisory Board.
 He is a technical product and engineering leader across startups to large enterprises specialized in operations, security, and performance.
 Led Gartner research on monitoring/observability.
 Product leadership at AppDynamics, Cisco (post-acquisition), Kentik, Logz.io, and Aiven.